-Starting your PhD - in the Arts, Humanities & Social Sciences PGR101 in the Sciences PGR100
+Starting your PhD in the Arts, Humanities & Social Sciences PGR101 in the Sciences in the Sciences

-These courses, aimed at first year doctoral students, provide an overview of the PhD: what it is, what to expect and how to manage a research project effectively.
+These courses, aimed at first year doctoral students, provide an overview of the PhD; what it is, what to expect and how to manage a research project effectively.

-Writing up the Thesis in the Arts, Humanities & Social Sciences PGR104 in the Sciences
+Writing up the Thesis in the Arts.
+Humanities & Social Sciences